ibm-cloud-docs/enterprise-management/iam-act.md

 {: #create-act-api}
 {: api}

 Consider using action control templates when you have many child accounts that require the same service restrictions.
-For example, as an enterprise IAM administrator, you want to restrict child account users from deleting the auditing events from {{site.data.keyword.atracker_short}} .
+For example, as an enterprise IAM administrator, you want to restrict child account users from deleting the auditing events from {{site.data.keyword.atracker_short}}.

 To create an action control template by using the API, complete the following steps:

-Create a JSON file that configures an action control template definition.
+Create a JSON file that configures the template definition.
 For more information about the attributes that you can use in your JSON file, see the [IAM Policy Management API](/apidocs/iam-policy-management#list-action-control-templates).
 The following example JSON file specifies the `account_id` of the enterprise account, the `name` of the template.

 ```bash
    curl -X POST 'https://iam.test.cloud.ibm.com/v1/action_control_templates' -H 'Authorization: Bearer $TOKEN' -H 'Content-Type: application/json' -d '{